simonw/s3-credentials/docs/other-commands.md

 Here the `*` wildcard will match any sequence of characters, including `/`. `?` will match a single character.

+A progress bar will be shown by default.
+Use `-s` or `--silent` to hide it.

 ## set-cors-policy and get-cors-policy

 You can set the [CORS policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/cors.html) for a bucket using the `set-cors-policy` command.
 S3 CORS policies are set at the bucket level - they cannot be set for individual items.